lun0522/Notes/IntroToDatabase.md

 Suppose that except for pass 0, we need **P** passes to sort all data, then B*(B-1)^P=N, hence P=log(B-1)(N/B).
 Each pass still needs 2N I/O, so the total I/O cost is 2N(log(B-1)(N/B)+1).

+eg: if we have 250 pages to sort, and 5 buffer pages in the main memory:

+- pass 0: use 5 buffer pages to create 50 sorted runs
+- pass 1: use 4 buffer pages to read from runs, and 1 as output page, round_up(50/4) = 13
+- pass 2: round_up(13/4) = 4
+- pass 3: round_up(4/4) = 1

+Total I/O: 4 passes * 250 pages = 1000

 ##Implementation

 ###Selection